 Blogging: Make your website relevant

-Original blog content is one of the most important elements of a sound search engine optimization (SEO) strategy.
+Good online content is one of the most important elements of a sound search engine optimization (SEO) strategy.
 Search engines, like Google or Bing, “crawl” or electronically review all of the websites under their search umbrellas periodically.
 This is called indexing and it provides an updated profile of your company’s website, including all on-page content, to the search engines so that they accurately retrieve relevant results for users.

 When you consider that your website is regularly being indexed, your blog writing should follow certain guidelines to optimize its impact on your rankings:

 - Make sure your blog post is relevant to your industry.